 2. Gamification

-Banks’ team also puts out monthly phishing simulations based on current news to help employees relate real-world scenarios to cybersecurity, improving their detection skills.
+The Information Security team also deploys monthly phishing simulations based on current news to help employees relate real-world scenarios to cybersecurity, improving their detection skills.

-“We use recent news articles and topics to trigger people's memory,” Banks explained, noting how this connection to real-world events encourages good practice in detecting phishing emails.
+Recent news articles and topics help to trigger people's memory, and this connection to real-world events encourages good practice in detecting phishing emails.
 By keeping the training dynamic and relatable, employees are more likely to engage and retain crucial information.

 3. No “gotcha” moments